zebular13/connectthedots/HOLs/Devices/Gateways/GatewayService/README.md

 - **A hardwired connection via the Ethernet jack on board the Raspberry Pi** - The Ethernet option is simpler as it requires less configuration on the Raspberry Pi (it should just connect as long as the network it is plugged into is configured properly).
 - **A WiFi connection via a USB WiFi adapter** - The WiFi option requires more configuration on the Pi, but doesn't require a physical hardwired connection.
 Both are perfectly fine, it just depends on what you have available.

-Use one of the following links to connect your Raspberry Pi to the Network:
+Use one of the following links to connect your Raspberry Pi to the Network, then continue with [Task 3](#Task3):

 - [Connect the Raspberry Pi to the Network via Ethernet](#Appx5)
 - [Connect the Raspberry Pi to the Network via WiFi Manually](#Appx6)